hjy1210/HelloWorld/Stream.md

 Note 4: ffmpeg with option -f dash can produce mpd, video segments, audio segments in single command.
 Those mpd and segemnts can be used in Bitmovin Player but not dash.js player.

-Note 5: Followin is a successful demo：
+Note 5: Following is a successful demo, can be played in dash.js player：
 ```
 # OK 3:26 Input Mia.mp4 to Microsoft Movie Maker to produce MMMMia.mp4
 ffmpeg -y -i ..\MMMMia.mp4 -s 640x360 test.mp4